bborgesr/vault-shiny-app/README.md

 # vault-shiny-app

 This is a not-so-secure app to serve as a proof of concept of how we might integrate Vault in R to secure credentials.
-In reality, we'd need to bake this security right into the inputs, rather then after Shiny as registered these.
+In reality, we'd need to bake this security right into the inputs, rather then after Shiny has registered these.
 But it may still to useful to get a feel as to how this may work in the future.

 Before you move on, you need to download and install Vault, which is pretty simple.
 Just follow the instructions